Slow Cooker Vegetable Soup is hearty, delicious and kid-friendly using our ‘kid soup tips’!

-And there is nothing like soup to get veggies into kids!
-I really think that soup is a great way to incorporate vegetables into children’s diets, not to mention gut healing bone broth.
-When it is filled with fun colors, and you use a few simple tricks to make it taste amazing, soup can be a really kid friendly, nourishing meal idea for kids.
+Soup is a great way to get kids to eat veggies, if you do it right.
+When it is filled with fun colors, and you use a few simple tricks to make it taste amazing, soup can be a really kid friendly, nourishing meal for kids.

-One of my tricks for flavor is using squash puree in the brothy base.
-I started doing this a few years ago with a simple chicken stew staple we have all the time.
+Tip #1: Use squash puree in the broth base.
 Not only does the squash sweeten up the soup a little, it also gives it a creamier texture versus a brothy water texture and feel.
 It feels more indulgent but without any added dairy or flour to thicken.

-Another thing to try is making the veggies in a smaller dice.
-Kids usually fuss about big chunks of things in my experience.
-Smaller pieces look more appetizing and you can get more flavors on the spoon for one bite which just tastes better.
+Tip #3: Chop veggies small.
+It is harder for kids to eat large chunks of veggies, and can sometimes be intimidating to them.
+Smaller veggies look more appetizing and you can get more flavors on the spoon for one bite which just tastes better.
 Instead of just tearing the kale, I even run my knife through it a little more to make the leaves smaller.

 Pull your slow cooker out this week and enjoy the night off on slow cooker night!
 I even do all the veggie chopping the night before (except leave that white potato for the morning to chop since it will brown), dump it right into the slow cooker, put the lid on and put it into the fridge over night!
 In the morning all I have to do is put the broth and white potato in and flip it on!
 Done!